content-services/content-sources-backend/.github/pull_request_template.md

 ## Checklist

-- [ ] Tested with snapshoting feature disabled and pulp server url not configured if appropriate
+- [ ] Tested with snapshotting feature disabled and pulp server URL not configured if appropriate